Home

 Over about 40-45% humidity is best.
 If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

 Fertilizer -- It has average fertilizer needs.
-Feed about every 3-4 months with a general-purpose fertilizer that contains micronutrients (I use this).
+Feed about every 3-4 months with a general-purpose fertilizer that contains micronutrients.

 Pests to watch for -- Mealybugs may attack the bulbs (look for cottony growth where the leaves emerge from the ground).
 To control mealybugs, try using an insecticidal soap soil drench.

-Feel free to separate any baby bulbs that form, but keep in mind that disturbing the mother bulb's roots sometimes delays flowering.
+Feel free to separate any baby bulbs that form, but avoid disturbing the mother bulb's roots, since that sometimes delays flowering.

 General info about this plant